clojurewerkz/cassaforte/README.md

 ## Supported Apache Cassandra Versions

-Cassaforte is built from the ground up for CQL 3 and Cassandra 1.2+ and 2.x.
+Cassaforte is built from the ground up for CQL 3.
+Cassaforte 1.3 and later versions target Cassandra 2.x.